 Greg teaches both History and Politics, including political theory, Australian politics, Ancient History and World History.

 Greg also writes occasionally on contemporary political issues, largely in the Australian and The Conversation.

 Greg’s current research interests include the first major study of Australian conservatism which is funded by a Discovery Grant project.
-He is also completing a book with Dr Susanna Rizzo (Campion College) on The Post Secular and Post Secular History.
+He is also completing a book with Dr Susanna Rizzo (Notre Dame) on The Post Secular and Post Secular History.

 - Australian Research Council Grant (Discovery Grant), 2014-2016, Principal Investigator, Understanding Australian Conservatism $232,000.

 - Australian Research Council Grant (Discovery Grant), 2005-2008, Principal Investigator with A R Buck (Macquarie University) Debating Democracy: Political Rhetoric in New South Wales 1856-1890 $113,928

 - National Council for the Centenary of Federation, 1999, ‘John West: Apostle of Federation’ $9,500.